 • Types of vans: Vintage VW Vanagons, Mercedes Metris, Mercedes Sprinter

 Peace Vans offers 12 unique layouts in the Pacific Northwest.
-Many Peace vans are based on vintage Volkswagens, but you can also rent modern Mercedes Metris and Sprinter campervans if you’re not into driving an antique.
+Many campervan rentals are based on vintage Volkswagens, but you can also rent modern Mercedes Metris and Sprinter campervans if you’re not into driving an antique.

 Peace Vans also sells, repairs, and electrifies vintage VWs (in other words, you can pay to have your old VW converted into an electric vehicle).